Anonymised case profile · Global Marketing Partnership

 What the multi-brand register cost.

 Each operating brand also had its own US-facing pain.
-The machine-building brand was running into the home-market frame on US OEM RFQs.
+The machine-building brand was running into the home-market story on US OEM RFQs.
 The industrial-component brand had a US distributor that solved logistics but could not represent the brand commercially.
 The specialty-manufacturing brand was caught between two US OEM categories without a clear US category claim.
 The engineering-services brand had no US presence at all.

-Group Partnership, monthly retainer, twelve-month minimum.
+Global Marketing Partnership, monthly retainer, twelve-month minimum.

 • Post-acquisition US integration.
 The acquired engineering-services brand's US-facing posture rebuilt inside the group architecture.
 The US-facing register of the acquired brand brought into alignment with the group register.
 The home-market identity of the acquired brand left unchanged.